 You should regularly check your body for new moles and determine if they meet the criteria of harmful moles.
 You can use the ABCDE guide for new or existing moles.
 The guide includes:

-Having your mole removed involves your doctor numbing the area and then cutting the mole off your skin.
+Having your mole erased involves your doctor numbing the area and then cutting the mole off your skin.
 In some cases, your doctor uses Mohs surgery if the mole is precancerous or cancerous.

 Mohs surgery ensures removal of all cancerous cells from your mole.
-Mohs surgery removes the majority of your mole and an extra layer beneath the mole.
-Your doctor examines the extra layer for cancerous cells and determines if another thin layer needs to be removed.
+Mohs surgery erases the majority of your mole and an extra layer beneath the mole.
+Your doctor examines the extra layer for cancerous cells and determines if another thin layer needs to be erased.

 If you’re concerned about a mole on your skin because the size, shape, or color has changed, speak with an expert at Dermatology Associates of Central NJ.
 Your moles can change as you age, but some changes are unhealthy.
 Call for your appointment at any of the three locations, or you can book your appointment online.